Posting Date: March 29, 2022

 - Refer students to student support services

-- Be available for student inquiry and discussion
+- Maintain regular availability for student inquiry and discussion

 - Maintain academic and student records as required by the institution and comply with the requirements for reports and meeting deadlines as established.

-- Participate in program review and assessment activities.
+- Participate in program review and assessment activities; utilize outcomes assessment to improve learning/instruction

 - Participate in committees, extra and co-curricular activities.